China's Xi pledges 'reunification' with Taiwan on party's birthday | Politics

 "All sons and daughters of China, including compatriots on both sides of the Taiwan Strait, must work together and move forward in solidarity, resolutely smashing any 'Taiwan independence' plots."
 While China has never renounced the use of force to bring Taiwan under its control, Xi called for a process of "peaceful reunification".

-Still, he said that nobody should "underestimate the Chinese people's determination, determination, and strong ability to defend national sovereignty and territorial integrity".
+Still, he said that nobody should "underestimate the Chinese people's strong determination, firm will, and formidable ability to defend national sovereignty and territorial integrity".
 Taiwan's Mainland Affairs Council told Reuters it was working on a response to Xi's comments.

 The defeated Republic of China government fled to Taiwan in 1949 after loosing a civil war to Mao Zedong's Communist Party.
 Most Taiwanese have shown no interest in being ruled by China.
 Taiwan's government says only the island's people can decide their future, and has decried Chinese pressure.